Shovavim

 Shovavim (שובבי״ם) is a period of six to eight weeks each year, in which some Kabbalists teach one should focus on repenting for one's sins, particularly sexual sins.

-The name shovavim is a Hebrew acronym for the Jewish parshioth (Torah portions) of "Shemot", "Va'era", "Bo", "B'Shallach", "Yitro" and "Mishpatim".
+The term shovavim is a Hebrew acronym consisting of the initial letters of the parshioth (Torah portions) of "Shemot", "Va'era", "Bo", "Beshalach", "Yitro" and "Mishpatim".
 The period in which these portions are read typically falls around Tevet-Shevat in the Hebrew calendar (corresponding to January–February).
-During a Jewish leap-year, this period is extended to an eight-week sequence called "Shovavim Tat", derived by adding the next two portions, "Terumah" and "Tetzaveh", to the list.
+During a Hebrew calendrical leap year, this period is extended to an eight-week sequence called "Shovavim Tat", derived by adding the next two portions, "Terumah" and "Tetzaveh", to the list.

-The acronym shovavim also forms a Hebrew word, meaning "mischief-makers."
-This word appears in Jeremiah 3:22, which begins: "Return oh mischief makers" (שׁוּבוּ בָּנִים שׁוֹבָבִים).
-Thus the name shovavim is symbolic of the repentance which one is exhorted to do in this period.
+When read as a Hebrew word, shovavim means "mischief-makers."
+This word appears in Jeremiah 3:22, which begins: "Return, mischief makers" (שׁוּבוּ בָּנִים שׁוֹבָבִים).
+The name shovavim is thus symbolic of the repentance which one is exhorted to do in this period.

 History

 There are several early sources for the fasting eight times in a leap year; the observance in a non-leap year is much later.
-The earliest source for Shovevim brought by Rabbi Joseph Yuzpa Ostreicher in Leket Yosher, where he says that his teacher, Rabbi Israel Isserlein would fast on the Thursday of these weeks in a leap year.
+The earliest source for Shovevim appears in Leket Yosher, where Joseph ben Isaac (c.
+1420–1488) says that his teacher, Israel Isserlein would fast on the Thursday of these weeks in a leap year.
 The custom of fasting in a leap year is also mentioned in Sefer Haminhagim of Isaac Tyrnau.

-In the times of the Kabbalists, these practices took on a new meaning.
-Firstly, it was expanded to include every year (albeit only six weeks) rather than only in a leap year.
-In this season, the kabbalists teach that it is auspicious to repent for sins ("mischief"), especially for sexually-related transgressions.
+The early Kabbalists' practices took on a new meaning.
+First, they were expanded to include every year (albeit only six weeks) rather than only in a leap year.
+In this season, Kabbalists teach that repenting for sins ("mischief") is auspicious, especially sexually related transgressions.

-During these weeks, it is customary to be more careful not to violate any of the sexually-related transgressions commanded in the Torah.
-Some have the customs of studying laws relating to such transgressions, fasting and giving extra tzedakah (charity) during this time, and of reciting Selichot and other tikkunim (Kabbalistic prayers or meditations) designed to counteract their harmful effects.
-On the Shabbatot (Saturdays, the Jewish Sabbath) when these weekly portions of the Torah are read, some take upon themselves to refrain from speaking, except words of prayer and Torah.
+During these weeks, it is customary to be more careful not to violate any of the sexually related transgressions commanded in the Torah.
+Some have the customs of studying laws relating to such transgressions, ta'anit (fasting), and giving extra tzedakah (charity) during this time, and of reciting Selichot and other tikkunim (Kabbalistic prayers or meditations) designed to counteract their harmful effects.
+On the Shabbats, when these weekly portions of the Torah are read, some take upon themselves to refrain from speaking, except words of prayer and Torah.
 This type of fast is called a ta'anit dibbur (תענית דבור).

-Since these customs were popularized by Jewish Kabbalistic teachings, Sephardic and Hassidic Jews are more likely to follow them than their Ashkenazic counterparts.
-Nevertheless, certain very traditional Eastern Ashkenazic communities, such as Golders Green Beth Hamedrash and Wien (in the Wien communities that preserve Nusach Ashkenaz) follow the original custom to recite the Selichot for these days in a leap-year only, and there may be individuals in these communities who fast as well.
+Since Kabbalistic teachings popularized these customs, Sephardic and Hasidic Jews are more likely to follow them than their Ashkenazi counterparts.
+Nevertheless, specific very traditional Eastern Ashkenazic communities, such as Golders Green Beth Hamedrash and Viyen (amongst Viyeners that preserve the Nusach Ashkenaz) follow the original custom to recite Selichot for these days in a leap-year only, individuals in these communities may fast as well.